View of subject wearing Biological Isolation Garment (BIG) during a qualification test.

 KENNEDY SPACE CENTER, FLA. - A worker in the Orbiter Processing Facility checks the open hatch of the airlock in Discovery’s payload bay.
 The airlock is normally located inside the middeck of the spacecraft’s pressurized crew cabin.
 The airlock is sized to accommodate two fully suited flight crew members simultaneously.
 Support functions include airlock depressurization and repressurization, extravehicular activity equipment recharge, liquid-cooled garment water cooling, EVA equipment checkout, donning and communications.
 The outer hatch isolates the airlock from the unpressurized payload bay when closed and permits the EVA crew members to exit from the airlock to the payload bay when open.

-STS112-309-033 (10 October 2002) --- Astronauts Piers J. Sellers (left) and David A. Wolf, STS-112 mission specialists, are photographed in the midst of a pre-breathe exercise in preparation for the mission’s first session of extravehicular activity (EVA).
-Sellers and Wolf are attired in the liquid cooling and ventilation garment that complements the Extravehicular Mobility Unit (EMU) space suit.
+S117-E-07150 (13 June 2007) --- Astronauts Steven Swanson (foreground) and Patrick Forrester, both STS-117 mission specialists, are photographed in the midst of a pre-breathe exercise in preparation for the mission's second session of extravehicular activity (EVA).
+Swanson and Forrester are attired in the liquid cooling and ventilation garment that complements the Extravehicular Mobility Unit (EMU) spacesuit.

 STS-103 crewmembers participate in bailout training in building 9N